Showing posts with label SRI LANKA. Show all posts

 The Aqua Hotel in Uppuveli sounded fancier than it was.
 Still, the place remained a good backpacker joint with a bar, a swimming pool, and plenty of tables and chairs right on the beach—the kind of place where one could park off for a few days.
 Of course, I had no intention of parking off for a few days, but I did stay an additional day.

 The hotel’s internet came in handy as I researched my next destination.
-I didn’t come up with any bright ideas, except the best would likely be to return to Thailand, from where I could cycle to Myanmar, a country I haven’t cycled before.
+I didn’t come up with any bright ideas, except that the best would likely be to return to Thailand, from where I could cycle to Myanmar, a country I haven’t cycled in before.
 Bangkok was rumoured to be the easiest place to obtain a Myanmar visa, and I hoped it would remain that way until my arrival.

 Uppuveli – Anuradhapura - 120 km